 Learning new skills and interests is a boon to employees as well.
 If they are given the opportunity to fill the gaps in, for example, operations and service delivery, not only will it increase employee motivation, it will give the individual a sense of personal accomplishment that will radiate into the team culture and increase morale.

 Similarly, it’s been shown that learning new things — a new job skill, language, or hobby — builds confidence, beats boredom, keeps you healthy and can increase happiness… so there is tremendous benefit to both employer and employee when reskilling opportunities are put into action.

 Increases Efficiency and Productivity

 Training employees ensures a more well-rounded workforce, especially when cross-training to fill gaps.

 Because upskilling and reskilling involve existing employees with existing relationships, employees can focus on putting new knowledge to work right away, instead of having to take precious time to learn the social landscape and form relationships.

 Gaining extra skills and knowledge can give employees greater insight into how a company operates, validating that every employee’s role is crucial to success.
 “Fresh eyes” from someone new to the area or processes can spur innovation, revealing areas of improvement that get lost in the everyday repetition.
 Another plus: training for a different position can offer employees a first-hand perspective of their peers’ daily experiences, which can lead to greater empathy and understanding.

-Training and learning new skills allows employees to have purpose and make an impact to an organization’s bottom line.
+Training and learning new skills allows employees to have purpose and make an impact on an organization’s bottom line.
 When employees contribute — and are acknowledged for their valuable contributions — engagement levels rise and team culture improves.
-This feeling of inclusion and positive contributions makes employees happier and more fulfilled, and less inclined to seek fulfilment elsewhere.
+This feeling of inclusion and positive contributions makes employees happier and more fulfilled, and less inclined to seek fulfillment elsewhere.